iamkenichi/AI-Red-Teamer-Path-Write-Up/Introduction to Red Teaming AI/Data Poisoning/readme.md

 Manipulate and upload the training data set in such a way that the trained classifier's accuracy is below 70%.

-Download the original training data set.
+Steps:

+run the training model and upload the manipulated csv